The Truth about the Plateau in Stroke Recovery

 What to Do When You Reach a Plateau in Stroke Recovery

 Since we know that progress can stall out, it’s important to understand how to jump-start recovery again.
 Here are some things you can try to get things moving again:

 Stroke recovery isn’t easy, and it isn’t fast, but you can always make progress.
 Henry Ford famously said, “Whether you think you can, or think you can’t– you’re right.”

-	TL;DR?
-Download an aphasia-friendly version of this post to share with your loved one or client who is having trouble reading longer text.
+We created a version of this important article to share with your loved one or client who is having trouble reading longer text.

 10 Things Stroke Survivors Need To Understand About Neuroplasticity